Yriskit-ai/DealSignals/README.md

 - **Frameworks**: Taxonomies of red flags, sponsor analysis patterns, decision architectures
 - **Prompts**: The actual prompts we use—tested, refined, published
 - **Journal**: Weekly logs of what we're learning, building, and getting wrong

-### The Product (Eventually)

-A deal intelligence platform for institutional investors—AI-powered analysis with human judgment integrated at every decision point.
-The research informs the product.
-The product funds the research.

 ---